 A trip to North Korea is not complete without the sites they want you to see – the show pieces of the regime, the points of hero worship – such as Kim Il Sung Square and the statue we had to bow to, the Tower of Juche Idea, the Founding Party Monument, the captured US spy ship USS Pueblo, Kim Il Sung’s native home etc.

 Would you believe me if I told you that we also went to a fairground and bowling alley, places built for the locals and not just for western entertainment?
-Of course, when imposing such a strong ideology on people, you have to keep them happy and occupied – distraction keeping the ideological machine in motion.
+Of course, when imposing such a strong ideology on people, you have to keep them happy and occupied – distraction keeps the ideological machine in motion.
 At least they have something aside from the propaganda-ridden TV channels.
 They are great at karaoke though – an Asian passion which hasn’t died here.

 The main downside to what you see is the imposed order and structure as well as the exaggerated explanation, yet this is what you expect before you come on the trip.
-Some things you visit, such as a farm collective, appear a little too set up with the people ‘placed’ there, which didn’t feel right or real.
+Some things you visit, such as a farm collective, appear a little too set up with the people ‘placed’ there, which didn’t feel right or real at all.
 But you only had to look into the distance to get a better picture, without taking an actual photograph.